American Express Gold v BA Premium AMEX

 The BA premium card rewards holders with a companion ticket once they spend £10,000 in a year.
 Amex Gold has no such offer, and this perk is a gem!
 This voucher is what allows Jason and I to fly business for less than economy.
 Using only enough AVIOS for one flight, you can book seats for two people to travel.
 You still have to pay the extortionate fees and taxes, but this is the way to bag flights in Business and First for less than what you would pay for two flights in economy.

-The AMEX Gold does not offer a companion voucher, but does offer access to Lounge Club.
-It also grants members two free passes to a lounge of their choice.
-I estimate the value of this to be at best £100, yet I have saved thousands using the companion voucher so that perk wins the day here.
+AMEX Gold does not offer a companion voucher but does offer 4 free Priority Pass airport lounge visits every year.
+Take your pick from over 1,300 airports globally.
+I estimate the value of this to be at best £200, yet I have saved thousands using the companion voucher so this perk wins the day here.
 Plus, if you use it to fly in style, as I do, you won’t need Lounge Club access anyway.
 You will be sipping champagne in style!

 Flexibility

-On the other hand, the American Express Gold membership rewards can be transferred to a variety of Amex airline partners.
-This provides much greater flexibility when you decide to redeem.
-Of course, without the companion ticket you may need many more points to book for two.
+On the other hand, the AMEX Gold membership rewards can be transferred to 12 airline partners.
+This provides much greater flexibility when you decide to redeem but without the companion ticket you will need a lot more points to book for two.

 Winner: Amex Gold